OpenTimer/OpenTimer/README.md

 The *accessor* operations let you inspect the timer status and dump timing information.
 All accessor operations are declared as *const methods* in the timer class.
 Calling them promises not to alter any internal members.
-For example, you can dump the timing graph into a dot format and use tools like [GraphViz][GraphViz] for visualization.
+For example, you can dump the timing graph into a DOT format and use tools like [GraphViz][GraphViz] for visualization.

 <img align="right" src="image/simple_graph_raw.png" width="70%">